Alice and Eleonore Schoenfeld Endowed Chair in String Instruction

 Associate professor of practice

-Violinist and violist Yura Lee is an associate professor of practice and the Alice and Eleonore Schoenfeld Endowed Chair in String Instruction at the USC Thornton School of Music and is one of the most versatile artists in the world.
-She is one of the few musicians in the world that has mastery of both violin and viola and actively performs both instruments equally.
-In her over two-decade-long career that has taken her all over the world, she has–both as a soloist and as a chamber musician–captivated audiences with music from baroque to modern.
+Violinist and violist Yura Lee is an associate professor of practice and the Alice and Eleonore Schoenfeld Endowed Chair in String Instruction at the USC Thornton School of Music.
+One of the most versatile artists in the world, she is one of the few musicians who has mastery of both violin and viola and actively performs both instruments equally.
+In her over two-decade-long career that has taken her all over the world, she has – both as a soloist and as a chamber musician – captivated audiences with music from baroque to modern.

 Lee was the only first prize winner awarded across four categories at the 2013 ARD Competition in Germany.
 She has won top prizes for both violin and viola in numerous other competitions, including first prize and audience prize at the 2006 Leopold Mozart Competition (Germany), first prize at the 2010 UNISA International Competition (South Africa), first prize at the 2013 Yuri Bashmet International Competition (Russia), and top prizes in Indianapolis (USA), Hannover (Germany), Kreisler (Austria), and Paganini (Italy) Competitions.